ykzhang112233/GLEAM-X-pipeline/README.md

 # GLEAM-X-pipeline

 The goal of this pipeline is to reduce the data observed as part of the GLEAM-X project (G0008), but it is also applicable to many other MWA datasets.
 The pipeline was originally written for the Pawsey Magnus and Zeus systems, but has been adapted for compatibility with wider HPC systems.
 Software dependencies are built within a singularity container, which is subsequently used throughout the execution of the pipeline.
 It borrows significantly from the MWA-Fast-Transients pipeline written by Paul Hancock and Gemma Anderson: https://github.com/PaulHancock/MWA-fast-image-transients.

 ## Credits
-Please credit Natasha Hurley-Walker, Paul Hancock, Gemma Anderson, John Morgan, Stefan Duchesne, and Tim Galvin, if you use this code, or incorporate it into your own workflow.
+Please cite <a href="https://ui.adsabs.harvard.edu/abs/2022arXiv220412762H/abstract">Hurley-Walker et al. 2022b</a> if you use this code, or incorporate it into your own workflow.
 Please acknowledge the use of this code by citing this repository, and until we have a publication accepted on this work, we request that we be added as co-authors on papers that rely on this code.

 ## Overall Design
 The pipeline is divided into two main components.
 The first is a set of bash scripts that direct the processing of the pipeline, and the second is a set ofpython codes that implement specialised methods.